nanodesks/Destiny/README.md

   to install on Termux type command: pkg install espeak

    - select Termux in Never Sleeping Apps<Background Usage Limits<Battery and check Background Processes on Developer Options in Android.
-Disabling Lockscreen for a maximum time and enabling Speech when screen is off also helps to keep the audio running.
+Disabling Lockscreen for a maximum time and enabling Speech when screen is off also helps to keep the audio running smoothly.

   to run type command: python3 radioDestiny.py